Pralii/Karaneko-Demo-Lore/People/Yurim.md

 - Likes toppling my bottles •\`w´•

 Cat Yurim:
-Based on the different memories available in the house (Cat borgar),
+- Sits down when you stop moving, and even sleeps after a while. ♥ Based on the different memories available in the house, Karam received Yurim at his [[Birthday]] from [[X]].
+Karam and Yurim are inseparable and they care about each other.
 - Cat books in a cabinet
 - follows Karam in the house
-- Cat borgar (karam got scratched)
+- Cat borgar (Karam got scratched)